Size of the Problem – Strategies When Everything is a Big Deal

 Read Time: min

-Students can get stuck in a rut overreacting to small problems again and again.
-You've done size of the problem lessons, but in the moment students often have a hard time telling the difference between big deals and little deals.
+Students can get stuck in a rut, overreacting to minor problems repeatedly.
+You've done the size of the problem lessons, but in the moment, students often have a hard time telling the difference between big deals and little deals.

-When we talk about the size of a problem, we often don't look at what caused the student to misjudge it in the first place.
-Often at the root of thinking something is a big deal is a thinking mistake.
-Students have a negative thought about themselves or others or a situation.
+When we talk about the size of a problem, we often need to look at what caused the student to misjudge it in the first place.
+Usually, at the root of thinking something is a big deal is a thinking mistake.
+Students have a negative thoughts about themselves or others or a situation.
 Negative feelings happen after that.
-Then off we are to meltdown mountain.
+Then, off we are to Meltdown Mountain.

 For example, someone is whispering to a friend.
 Your student thinks they are talking about them.
-They assume everyone hates them and they feel angry and sad.
-They pout and put their head down and refuse to talk to anyone.
+They assume everyone hates them, and they feel angry and sad.
+They pout, put their head down, and refuse to speak to anyone.

-This post is going to cover typical thinking mistakes kids make, help students recognizethem, and connect those to big (over)reactions.
+This post will cover typical thinking mistakes kids make, help students recognize them, and connect those too big (over)reactions.

 Thinking Mistakes 101

 Making thinking mistakes is part of being human.
-There are 6 kinds kids may make.
+Here are 6 ways to talk about the kinds kids make.

 • You get a 90 on a spelling test and think: “So stupid!
 How did I miss it?
 It’s such an easy word.”